mrzhaojyi/Data-Driven-Anomaly-Detection/index.md

 ## Data Pre-processing
+We will do the sliding-window FFT analysis first for those data and then conduct the dimension reduction

 <div  align="center">
  <img src="img/pic_sch_01.jpg" width = "500" height = "400" alt="Bearing Fault Detection" align=center /> <br />